logicalclocks/feature-store-api/docs/hopsworksai/azure/getting_started.md

 Enter the name of the *storage account* (9) you created above in *Azure Storage account name* and name the container in which the data wil be stored in *Azure Container name* (10).

 !!! note
-    You can choose to use a container already existing in you *storage account* by using the name of this container, but you need to fist make sure that this container is empty.
+    You can choose to use a container already existing in your *storage account* by using the name of this container, but you need to first make sure that this container is empty.

 Press *Next* (11):